NBISweden/IgDiscover-legacy/doc/guide.rst

 To start an analysis, you need:

-1. Two FASTQ files with paired-end reads
+1. A FASTA or FASTQ file with single-end reads or two FASTQ files with paired-end reads (also, the files must be gzip-compressed)
 2. A database of V/D/J genes (three FASTA files named ``V.fasta``, ``D.fasta``, ``J.fasta``)
 3. A configuration file that describes the library

 If you do not have a V/D/J database, yet, you may want to read the section about :ref:`how to obtain V/D/J sequences <obtaining-database>`.

 To run an analysis, proceed as follows.